 Delicious – Docker Bakehouse and Brewery

 In a container on the Harbour Arm there’s a hive of activity.
 Wes Burden and Pete Nelson, the founders of Docker Bakehouse and Brewery, along with their staff, are making 1000 loaves of fresh sourdough bread a week!
-They only started up as a business three and half years ago, but seemed to have nailed the market where excellent bread and beer is concerned.
+They only started up as a business in 2016, but seemed to have nailed the market where excellent bread and beer is concerned.
 Folkelife joined Wes for his lunch on a bench outside their container in the East Yard at the Harbour Arm.